 Working relationally, our therapeutic relationship will serve as a tool for learning about your relationship style and patterns.

 Using Cognitive Behavioral Therapy (CBT), we’ll pay closer attention to your habitual thought patterns and notice how unexamined thoughts and beliefs can sometimes trigger feelings and reactions that aren’t helpful for you.
 I’ll support you in considering expanded perspective for more balanced, useful views of yourself, others, and your experience.

 With mindfulness practice, you’ll experience stress reduction and improved coping by shifting gears from “autopilot” to a more intentional, steady curiosity and acceptance of what’s occurring in the present moment.

-In working with couples, I draw from Sue Johnson’s Emotionally Focused Couple Therapy.
+In working with couples, I draw from Emotionally Focused Couple Therapy and Non-Violent Communication.
 I’ll support each of you in strengthening your relationship through increased flexibility of emotional expression and interaction.
 You’ll learn improved conflict management and work toward increased understanding, trust, connection, and affection.